dafyddcrosby/docs.daveops.net/books/hackers_and_painters_by_paul_graham.md

+---
-# Hackers and Painters by Paul Graham
+title: Hackers and Painters by Paul Graham
-Created Friday 08 September 2017
+---

-The day job to pay the bills, and the the fun/beautiful work after hours
+The day job to pay the bills, and the fun/beautiful work after hours

 "Run upstairs"